inteyes/ReMS2000/README.md

 ### What is in development
 - [ ] Interface tuning
 - [ ] Bugfixes
-### Beta version
+### Note for users
-This is a beta version and may contain bugs. <strike>Contact me by codec</strike> Feel free to report if you found any.
+This software may contain bugs. <strike>Contact me by codec</strike> Feel free to report if you found any.
 Details of what happened and under what circumstances are highly appreciated.
 ### Quick start
 - Synthesizer side
   - Global options - 2A Memory Protect - Off